ceph/ceph/doc/radosgw/multisite.rst

 -----

 A zone defines a logical group that consists of one or more Ceph Object Gateway instances.
+All RGWs in a given zone serve S3 objects that are backed by RADOS objects that are stored in the same set of pools in the same cluster.
 Ceph Object Gateway supports zones.

 The procedure for configuring zones differs from typical configuration procedures, because not all of the settings end up in a Ceph configuration